ampl/mp/doc/source/components.rst

 ------------------------------------

-For modeling systems and applications using AMPL solvers, MP provides a library to write NL and read SOL files.
+For modeling systems and applications using AMPL solvers, MP provides a library to write :ref:`NL <nl-format>` and read SOL files.
 The library is virtually zero-overhead: it does not store the model, nor does it require any intermediate objects to represent model information.